MedicodiBiscotti/biscottiCFG/README.md

 **Crossbow ding**

 Basically, it makes a *ding* sound when the crossbow is fully reloaded after firing.
-This persists through weapon change, so if you fire an arrow and switch to the Medigun (maybe through the Needle/Arrow script), then it will still make the *ding* sound when the crossbow has reloaded passively.
+This persists through weapon change, so if you fire an arrow and switch to the Medi Gun (maybe through the Needle/Arrow script), then it will still make the *ding* sound when the crossbow has reloaded passively.
 Keep in mind that this is based on you attacking/pressing `mouse1` (left-click) while having the primary out, so if you spam-click, it will spam-ding!

 You can turn the *ding* sound on/off/toggle with `crossbow_ding_1`, `crossbow_ding_0`, `crossbow_ding_t`.